 ETR symptoms include a red, flushed appearance and visible, broken blood vessels (often referred to as spider veins), usually isolated to the nose and cheeks.
-The skin may feel sensitive and may sting.
-Affected skin also may be rough and dry.
-People with ETR tend to blush more easily than others and turn red quickly after exposure to triggers, such as alcohol or a hot bath.
+Skin may feel sensitive and sting; it can also feel rough and dry.
+Additionally, individuals with ETR tend to experience both persistent and transient erythema.

-Acne rosacea is sometimes mistaken for a traditional acne breakout.
-Along with a reddening of the skin, symptoms of acne rosacea include bumps (known as papules), pimples (pustules), and swelling.
-Rosacea with acne is a relapsing condition, typically made worse by triggers.
+Acne rosacea is sometimes mistaken for a traditional acne breakout (clinically known as acne vulgaris).
+Along with a reddening of the skin, symptoms of acne rosacea include bumps (known as papules), pimples (pustules) and swelling.

 What Causes Rosacea?

-Researchers still don’t understand the cause of rosacea.
-It is not the result of poor hygiene.
-Rosacea is associated with abnormalities of the small blood vessels of the face.
-The reddening of the skin is often due to blood vessels near the surface that have widened (dilated) significantly, making that increased blood flow more apparent just under the skin.
+Although the scope of genetic causes has not been definitively established, rosacea is correlated to abnormalities of the small blood vessels of the face.
+The reddening of the skin is due to an excessive dilation of blood vessels near the skin’s surface, which makes increased blood flow to that area more apparent.

-Environmental factors may also be to blame.
-In particular, research suggests that a type of little dust mite, known as demodex, can live in the hair follicles of the eyelashes and trigger a rosacea flare-up.
-Family history may also play a role in determining who gets rosacea.
-Because a combination of factors may be at work in this troublesome skin condition, it remains a challenge for dermatology experts to pinpoint specific causes.
+Environmental factors may also cause rosacea to develop in some people.
+In particular, research shows that a type of dust mite, known as demodex, can live in the hair follicles of the eyelashes and trigger a rosacea flare-up when present in abnormally large numbers.

 - Hot beverages